EpistasisLab/tpot/docs_sources/api.md

 <strong>sample_weight</strong>: array-like {n_samples}, optional
 <blockquote>
 Per-sample weights.
-Higher weights force TPOT to put more emphasis on those points.
+Higher weights indicate more importance.
+If specified, sample_weight will be passed to any pipeline element whose fit() function accepts a sample_weight argument.
+By default, using sample_weight does not affect tpot's scoring functions, which determine preferences between pipelines.
 </blockquote>

 <strong>groups</strong>: array-like, with shape {n_samples, }, optional